Fun Things to Do in Wales for Teenagers, Kids & Toddlers

 Entry to the park is free and you only have to pay for the activities you choose to do.
 This means there’s no danger of regretting that you didn’t get your money’s worth, especially if your kids are feeling suddenly less adventurous on the day.

 King Arthur’s Labyrinth

-We all need a bit of escapism every now and again, and King Arthur’s Labyrinth in the mountains of Snowdonia is once of the most magical family attractions in Wales.
+We all need a bit of escapism every now and again, and King Arthur’s Labyrinth in the mountains of Snowdonia is one of the most magical family attractions in North Wales.

 This storytelling adventure takes you deep underground, through a waterfall that transports you into the mythical world of King Arthur and the middle ages.
 While the gloomy setting and hooded characters might frighten younger children, more adventurous kids will love discovering ancient legends against the backdrop of immersive light and sound effects.